ergenius/learn-programming-for-beginners/README.md

 It is very important to become proficient in searching and finding solutions to your programming questions!
 Exercise this skill every day.

+## Career target

+- Understanding froentend & backend
+- Becoming a beginner a full stack web developper
+- Evolving into a beginer backend or froentend programmer (it's your choice at the end).

 ## Setup developper machine

 ### Install IDE